Optimal higher-order convergence rates for parabolic multiscale problems

 Finally, we are able to put all estimates together.
 Starting from~\eqref{eq:error_estimate_philoc}, using~\eqref{eq:philoc_gradient_estimate}, and~\eqref{eq:philoc_estimate} in the first estimate, we can apply the localization estimate~\eqref{eq:cPloc_estimate_complete} (where we used the specific choices for each~$\lambda_G$) and the mapping estimate~\eqref{eq:phi_estimate_complete} in the second estimate to obtain

 The optimal error convergence follows now with the choices for~$j=\lceil \frac{p}{2} \rceil$, and~$\ell\sim C_p|\log H|$ in the theorem

 \end{proof}

-\begin{remark} In the case, where~$k=1$, then by~\Cref{rem:parameters} it suffices to choose~$p=j=0$.
+\begin{remark} In the case, where~$k=1$, then by~\Cref{rem:parameters} it is sufficient to choose~$p=j=0$.
 This case is not directly covered in the proof, however it is easily adapted in the following way.
 The first part of the proof essentially works similarly until we arrive at~\eqref{eq:philoc_estimate}